markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 ::: zone pivot="windows-10"

-- There's no limit to the number of apps that you can pin.
+- There's no limit to the number of apps that you can pin
-- In the XML file, add apps using the Application User Model ID (AUMID), the Desktop Application ID, or the Desktop Application Link Path.
+- In the XML file, add apps using the Application User Model ID (AUMID), the Desktop Application ID, or the Desktop Application Link Path
 - Some classic Windows applications are packaged differently than they were in previous versions of Windows, including Notepad and File Explorer.
 Make sure to enter the correct Application ID.
-To learn more, see [Find the Application User Model ID of an installed app](../store/find-aumid.md).
+To learn more, see [Find the Application User Model ID of an installed app](../store/find-aumid.md)
-- If you specify an app to be pinned that isn't provisioned for the user on the device, the pinned icon doesn't appear on the taskbar.
+- If you specify an app to be pinned that isn't provisioned for the user on the device, the pinned icon doesn't appear on the taskbar
 - The order of applications in the XML file dictates the order of pinned apps on the taskbar, from left to right.
-If the OS is configured to use a right-to-left language, then the taskbar order is reversed.
+If the OS is configured to use a right-to-left language, then the taskbar order is reversed
 - Applications can be pinned using the following methods:
   - Default Windows apps, pinned during the OS installation.
 For example: Microsoft Edge, File Explorer, and Store.
-These applications are pinned first (blue square).
+These applications are pinned first (blue square)
   - Pinned manually by the user.
-These applications are pinned next to the default pinned apps (red circle).
+These applications are pinned next to the default pinned apps (red circle)
   - Pinned via policy settings.
-These applications are pinned after the apps pinned manually by the user (green triangle).
+These applications are pinned after the apps pinned manually by the user (green triangle)

 :::image type="content" source="images/pin-layout-10.png" border="false" lightbox="images/pin-layout-10.png" alt-text="Screenshot of the taskbar with Windows default pinned apps, user pinned apps, and policy-pinned apps.":::